-A simple homemade Whipped Cream recipe that is perfect every time, with tons of extra tips, flavor variations and a step by step video!
+A simple homemade Whipped Cream recipe that is perfect every time, with heavy whipping cream, powdered sugar and vanilla.
+Tons of tips on how to make whipped cream, flavor variations and a step by step video!

 I’ll be the first to admit, I used to use frozen whipped topping the majority of the time.

-But once you get hooked on homemade whipped cream, there is just no going back!
+But once I got hooked on homemade whipped cream, there was just no going back!

 I still stash a couple tubs of frozen whipped topping for those whipped cream emergencies (we all have those, right?).